-What you can do instead, is if a question comes up in interview around your greatest achievement unrelated to your job, save it until then.
+If a question comes up in an interview around your greatest achievement unrelated to your job, save it until then.

 You may be proud of the fact that you got a high HSC mark (or the equivalent final year at high school mark) however this is a) no longer relevant and b) not actually an achievement in the way that they’re meant to be used on a resume.